Context Therapeutics (NASDAQ:CNTX) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Context Therapeutics (NASDAQ:CNTX – Get Rating) from a hold rating to a buy rating in a report released on Wednesday morning, Zacks.com reports.
-They currently have $2.25 price objective on the stock.
+Zacks Investment Research upgraded shares of Context Therapeutics (NASDAQ:CNTX – Get Rating) from a hold rating to a buy rating in a research report sent to investors on Wednesday morning, Zacks.com reports.
+They currently have $2.50 target price on the stock.

 According to Zacks, “Context Therapeutics Inc. is a women’s oncology company developing advanced small molecule and immunotherapy treatments to transform care for hormone-driven breast and gynecological cancers.
 Context Therapeutics Inc. is headquartered in Philadelphia, PA. “

-Separately, HC Wainwright initiated coverage on Context Therapeutics in a research note on Wednesday, February 2nd.
+Separately, HC Wainwright assumed coverage on Context Therapeutics in a research report on Wednesday, February 2nd.
 They set a buy rating and a $6.00 price objective for the company.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-BlackRock Inc. purchased a new stake in shares of Context Therapeutics during the 4th quarter worth about $31,000.
-QCM Cayman Ltd. acquired a new stake in Context Therapeutics in the fourth quarter valued at approximately $37,000.
-Vanguard Group Inc. increased its position in shares of Context Therapeutics by 10.1% in the first quarter.
-Vanguard Group Inc. now owns 236,279 shares of the company’s stock valued at $513,000 after buying an additional 21,600 shares in the last quarter. swisspartners Ltd. acquired a new position in shares of Context Therapeutics during the 4th quarter worth approximately $114,000.
-Finally, Virtu Financial LLC purchased a new position in shares of Context Therapeutics during the 4th quarter valued at approximately $142,000.
+Hedge funds have recently bought and sold shares of the company.
+Altium Capital Management LP acquired a new position in shares of Context Therapeutics during the fourth quarter worth about $1,313,000.
+QCM Cayman Ltd. acquired a new position in shares of Context Therapeutics during the fourth quarter worth about $37,000.
+Affinity Asset Advisors LLC acquired a new position in shares of Context Therapeutics during the first quarter worth about $1,687,000.
+Worth Venture Partners LLC boosted its position in shares of Context Therapeutics by 81.6% during the first quarter.
+Worth Venture Partners LLC now owns 317,729 shares of the company’s stock worth $689,000 after buying an additional 142,762 shares during the period.
+Finally, Vanguard Group Inc. boosted its position in Context Therapeutics by 10.1% during the first quarter.
+Vanguard Group Inc. now owns 236,279 shares of the company’s stock valued at $513,000 after purchasing an additional 21,600 shares during the last quarter.
 28.51% of the stock is owned by institutional investors.

 Context Therapeutics Inc, a clinical-stage biopharmaceutical company, develops products for the treatment of cancer for women in the United States.
 Its lead product candidate is onapristone extended release (ONA-XR), a potent and selective antagonist of the progesterone receptor that is linked to resistance for various classes of cancer therapeutics, such as anti-estrogen therapies across female hormone-dependent cancers.